bhuisgen/neon-webdocs/docs/neon/configuration/loader/modules/parsers/json/index.md

     Default:        -
 ```

-The map defines the attributes to extract of each result item.
+The map defines the parameters to extract from each result item.

-The value of each entry is a JSON path to extract the given attribute.
+The value of each entry is a JSON path to extract the given attribute from the resource.

-Each extracted item will be available as a dynamic parameter to the item resource.
+Extracted parameters will be available as dynamic parameters for each item resource.

 **Example:**